lsd-so/lsd-mcp/README.md

 # LSD MCP server

+Immediately gather an aggregation of high quality info directly from a website just by giving LSD the link via Claude MCP.

 ![Getting trending repositories using LSD](/media/github_trending.gif)

 We treated Claude to psychedelic therapy on LSD and now it can just do things.
 [Here's a longer video on YouTube](https://youtu.be/s97G-E46-Yo)